fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 ![](../../images/7/45.png)

-Users should be able to access the view by clicking the name of the blog post in the view that lists of all of the blog posts.
+Users should be able to access the view by clicking the name of the blog post in the view that lists all of the blog posts.

 ![](../../images/7/46.png)